TheoRelativity/VulSE/README.md

 # VulSE
-VulSE is a Py application which search for vulnerabilities into a web page
+VulSE is a Py application which searches for vulnerabilities into a web page

 ```bash
     ______